 “He counts the number of the stars; He calls them all by name.
 Great is our Lord, and mighty in power; His understanding is infinite” (Psalm 147:4, NKJV).

 About two trillion galaxies are in the cosmos.
 And about one hundred billion stars comprise each galaxy.

 And He knows them all by name.
 And that’s only the stars!
-Imagine how much more He cares about His human creations.
+Imagine how much more He cares about His human creatures.

-It’s amazing just how “fearfully and wonderfully” God has made us (Psalm 139:14).
+It’s amazing just how “fearfully and wonderfully” God has made us (Psalm 139:14, NKJV).

 For example, there are 1600,000,000,000 different kinds of potential DNA combinations in a single human cell.
 A single cell!